Parkside Community College

 Course details

 The art of Chi Kung uses a range of simple exercises without the need to learn a complicated sequence of movements.
 These exercises integrate breathing, posture and meditation into flowing practices that help to promote good physical and mental health and stress release.
-Students are encouraged to work at their own pace in a calm and non-competitive environment.
+Learners are encouraged to work at their own pace in a calm and non-competitive environment.
 All of the chi kung exercises are performed standing.
 Individual adaptations according to needs and abilities are possible.

 The exercises are drawn from a variety of traditional sources including T’ai Chi Chuan itself.
 This T’ai Chi and Chi Kung Exercise course is appropriate for Beginners or those with more experience.
 New people are welcome at any time.

 There is a health questionnaire to complete before the first lesson.
 This will be sent out with confirmation of your booking.
+See also attached here for convenience: [fac_icon icon=”file-excel-o”]Health form

 PREVIOUS EXPERIENCE AND KNOWLEDGE NEEDED?